-The St Thomas More College Tuckshop is open: Monday to Friday 8:00am to 1:35pm.
+The St Thomas More College Tuckshop is open: Monday to Friday.
 Orders can be placed and pre-paid via the Qkr!
 App before 8:30am.
 The Tuckshop Menu is available on the Parent Portal.
 Students may pay by cash or EFTPOS.
 All EFTPOS purchases have a minimum spend of \$5.00.